 You need to promote your white papers with social media, direct mail, newsletters and blog posts.
 Here’s an example of a blog post where we highlight one small portion of our white paper.
 Once published, this blog post was later boosted with one of our vides, also on the topic of unplanned domain expirations.

 As you can tell by the “Dirty Dozen” title, in our white paper I wrote about 12 topics.
 One of those topics was domain expiration.
 So I wrote a blog post about common reasons why domain owners fail to renew their domain name.
 And then when the blog post was published, at the bottom it contained a call to action to download the white paper, which actually led to the landing page.
 Also, we treated this blog post as any other and promoted it via our social media channels and newsletter.
 I also emailed two dozen people and let them know it had been published.

-With social media you have to be careful that you actually do the work, and try to get attention with your content, instead of spending time and attention on other people’s content.
-This is somewhat hard to achieve because people will see that you are online, and will try to reach out to you to get your attention when in fact you can’t give it to them because you are working.
+With social media, you have to be careful that you actually do the work and try to get attention to your content instead of spending time and attention on other people’s content.
+This is somewhat hard to achieve because people will see that you are online, and will try to reach out to you to get your attention when in fact, you can’t give it to them because you are working.

 Another mistake people often make is to push exactly the same content on different platforms.
-Although I recommend testing and seeing for yourself, usually this doesn’t work well, especially if you post automatically.
-This way you have butchered content with a URL to a different platform.
+Although I recommend testing and see for yourself, usually, this doesn’t work well, especially if you post automatically.
+This way, you have butchered content with a URL to a different platform.
 If you post an image on Instagram and automatically push that on Twitter, the image won’t appear on Twitter (at least in November 2016).
-On Twitter you will get a part of text and a url to Instagram, and … how is that supposed to appeal to anyone?
+On Twitter, you will get a part of the text and a url to Instagram, and … how is that supposed to appeal to anyone?
 How is that supposed to influence anyone?

 Direct mail and marketing automation